Mental Health Facilities Scranton, PA

 Community Counseling Services - 16.9 miles from Scranton, PA

 Community Counseling Services is a mental health treatment center in Wilkes Barre, PA, located at 110 South Pennsylvania Avenue, 18701 zip code area.
-Community Counseling Services provides outpatient treatment and partial hospitalization/day treatment.
-Community Counseling Services offers dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
-Community Counseling Services also supports seniors or older adults and transitional age young adults.
-Additional services at Community Counseling Services consist of family psychoeducation, psychosocial rehabilitation services and suicide prevention services.
+Community Counseling Services provides partial hospitalization/day treatment and outpatient treatment.
+Community Counseling Services offers activity therapy, individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Community Counseling Services also supports transitional age young adults and seniors or older adults.
+Additional services at Community Counseling Services consist of supported employment, education services and court-ordered outpatient treatment.

 Learn More